-Student residents should notify the HRL resident director or resident advisor as soon as they suspect that a fellow student resident is missing.
-HRL will attempt to locate the student, report missing students to Mason Police and/or local police within 24-hours, and lend assistance to Mason and local law enforcement as necessary.
+Student residents should notify the HRL community director or resident advisor as soon as they suspect that a fellow student resident is missing.
+HRL will attempt to locate the student, report missing students to George Mason Police and/or local police within 24-hours, and lend assistance to George Mason and local law enforcement as necessary.